Thursday, December 12, 2024

 "No." Shove.

-"One fall!" echoed the crowd.
+"One fall!" the crowd shouted back.

-"-With no time limit.
-There are no count-outs, no rope breaks, and anything goes.
-Pinfalls and submissions can only take place inside the ring."
-Alicia stared into the crowd, clutched the lumber tight in her right hand, lifted it, and slammed the butt end of the stick into the stage, dispelling the silence.
+Alicia stared into the crowd, clutched the lumber tight in her right hand, and slammed the butt end of the stick down on the stage, dispelling the silence.

 Bang.

 She lifted her stick and slammed it down again.
-Again, and again, and again, picking up speed, until a few fans, and then some, and then more clapped and stomped in time with the quickening rhythm.
+Again, and again, and again, picking up speed, until a few fans, and then some, and then more clapped and stomped in time along with the quickening rhythm.
 "Approaching the ring first, hailing from Longstat, Minnesota and weighing 193 pounds, she is ALICIA 'THE GOON' WIIIIIIIIIIIIINNNNNNNTHROOOOOOOOP!!"

 Ding!